GrzegorzWitkowski1/SE1/README.md

 **POST /trip**

-Allows users to post their upcoming hitchhiking trip with goals, destinations, and details.
+Allows users to post their upcoming hitchhiking trip with goals, approximate location, destination, and details.

 - **Request Body:**
     ```json